Hospitality facilities in Makkah grow 80% to over 1,000 in 2024

 PHOTO

-MAKKAH — The Ministry of Tourism announced that the number of licensed hospitality facilities in Makkah recorded a growth of 80 percent, reaching more than 1,000 by the end of 2024, compared to the same period in 2023.
+The Ministry of Tourism announced that the number of licensed hospitality facilities in Makkah recorded a growth of 80 perc ent, reaching more than 1,000 by the end of 2024, compared to the same period in 2023.

-The Makkah city is the region that posted the highest number of licensed facilities and rooms in 2024 among the regions and cities across the Kingdom.
+The Makkah city is the region that posted the highest number of licensed facilities and rooms in 2024 among the regions and cities across the Kingdom, reported Saudi Gazette.

 The ministry stressed its keenness on guaranteeing the rights of visitors and pilgrims who benefit from the services of hospitality facilities in Makkah, as part of its continuous efforts to improve the services provided to them.